buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 If the method may not appeal to you, use what you prefer; personally, over the decades, I have learned to appreciate and see appreciated the spontaneity and naturalness that the tenets of OSR bring to the game.

-**These are basic rules for the Narrator that I suggest for conducting adventures.**
+**These are basic rules for the Game Master that I suggest for conducting adventures.**

-- You are the Narrator, yours are the Rules, yours is the World.
+- You are the Game Master, yours are the Rules, yours is the World.

 Don' \*\*t let yourself be limited by the adventure, the system, the monster list, always feel free to modify and adapt based on the needs of the adventure and the group
 - Remember to be fair and correct.
 Improvise, adapt as much as you want but be consistent.
 If you establish a rule (or a modification to a rule) follow it through.